 How to pack for world travel: What to brush your teeth with

-Toiletries should be travel-sized so you don’t have to check your luggage (check out this guide to travel gear and backpacks at Vagabond Journey or backpack reviews at The Broke Backpacker to get an idea).
+Toiletries should be travel-sized so you don’t have to check your luggage (check out the guide to travel gear and backpacks at Vagabond Journey or backpack reviews at The Broke Backpacker to get an idea).
 Take bar soap in a plastic bag.
 I prefer chemical-free cosmetics and I worried about not finding natural soaps and creams in certain places.

 It’s true, in some areas, you’ll be hard-pressed to find sulfate-free shampoo.
 Instead of carrying a case with you, research natural options you could make yourself or use in raw form.
 Now is a great time to start testing what you can live without.
 I’ll bet its more than you think.